 Be sure to take advantage of the miles of beach and jungle trails in Tortuguero National Park, horseback riding, kayaking to a nearby lagoon, or fishing in the Tortuguero River for tarpon, snook, and mackerel.

-Start the day off early with a boat ride back to Guapiles, where you'll have lunch at the Rio Blanco Restaurant.
-After lunch you'll take ground transportation to Sarapiqui, and spend the afternoon exploring your new surroundings.
+Start the day off early with a boat ride back to Guapiles, where you have lunch at the Rio Blanco Restaurant.
+After lunch take ground transportation to Sarapiqui, and spend the afternoon exploring your new surroundings.

 Tonight, enjoy dinner at the hotel.
 Overnight Sarapiqui.

 Rise and shine!
 This morning enjoy some classic river rafting on a seven-and-a-half-mile stretch of the clear waters of the Sarapiqui River.
 You begin in the small community of La Virgen, and raft down through some exciting class II and III rapids—Hueco Gringo, Confusion, Superman, Montana Rusa y Fuerza Aerea, among others.
 The rapids alternate with crystal clear still-water pools, where you may get the chance to stop for a refreshing swim (if you're not wet enough already!) and fully enjoy the intricacies of the landscape with the help of the naturalist guides.
 Leave the river at Chilamate, another small community, and stop for lunch at a local restaurant.

 In the afternoon transfer to the Arenal area, with the rest of the day free to relax.
 Enjoy dinner at your hotel, from which you can take in the spectacular views of the volcano.
 Spend the evening swimming in the pool or relaxing in the Jacuzzi, and then head to your comfortably furnished bungalow for a good night's sleep.